 Hameed and Waheed (2011:225) provided some challenges to training and development in organisations, asserting that the involvement of employees in a training and development programme is critical and in some organisations employee involvement is limited.
-Equally important, top management's attitude towards training and development programmes and less opportunity regarding promotion are some of the challenges faced by training and development practitioners.
+Equally

 Erasmus et al. (2015:89) asserted that organisational culture can affect training and development.
 For example, if employees who are supposed to undergo a particular training and development programme are not encouraged and supported by senior management, there will be a decrease in performance.
 This will lead to demotivation.